bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ### Office365 OAuth2

+You will need an Office365 account to create an OAuth 2 key and secret.
+This will allow Greenlight users to authenticate with their own Office365 accounts.
 Head to the following site and sign in to your Office365 account:
 [https://developer.microsoft.com/en-us/graph](https://developer.microsoft.com/en-us/graph)
 Click on the tab that says “My Apps” and you should get redirected to the applications portal:

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_862F4C65DCBBF32F66208EA7FF25C153F80CC5FED653F7FCC2E693F7C7577A33_1539186511422_image.png)